 Is it too late to become a software developer after 35?
 Are 35, 40, or 50 too old to learn programming?
 Famous and ordinary programmers who started late Aimee Morgan, Clayton Boyle, Wendy Zenone, Bill Barnett, Tyson Daugherty, Sara Powell, Derek Langton, Pavol Almasi, Laurie Alaoui and others are ultimately showing by example that «it's never too late to change career to do what you love or what you are passionate about».

-Belitsoft is an offshore software development company from Minsk (Belarus, Eastern Europe).
-Since 2004 year, we has been providing custom software development services for our clients in the USA, the UK, Israel and Europe.
+Belitsoft is a custom application development company from Minsk (Belarus, Eastern Europe).
+Since 2004 year, we have been providing custom software development services for our clients in the USA, the UK, Israel and Europe.

 BECOME A SOFTWARE DEVELOPER AT 35